-(1) Primitive Entity (PE): has no associated value and represents a thing or concept postulated as a primitive of the model (e.g. the "hens" element in the Farmer's problem).
+- Primitive Entity (PE): has no associated value and represents a thing or concept postulated as a primitive of the model (e.g. the "hens" element in the Farmer's problem). - (2) Compound Entity (CE): has no associated value and represents a thing or concept defined in terms of other things or concepts (e.g. a link between two locations in a transportation problem).

-- (2) Compound Entity (CE): has no associated value and represents a thing or concept defined in terms of other things or concepts (e.g. a link between two locations in a transportation problem). - (3) Attribute (A): has a constant value and represents the value of a property of a thing or concept (e.g. the coefficients UALT, HLT, etc.). - (4) Variable Attribute (VA): similar to an Attribute except that its value is computed by the model (e.g. the variables UA, BG, etc.). - (5) Function (F): has a value that can be computed from the other values in the model.(e.g. the term $\sum{g} HAT{g} H{g}$ ). - (6) Test (T): similar to a function but the result must be either true or false (e.g. a test to see if a constraint is satisfied).
+- (3) Attribute (A): has a constant value and represents the value of a property of a thing or concept (e.g. the coefficients HAT_g, HLT, etc.). - (4) Variable Attribute (VA): similar to an Attribute except that its value is computed by the model (e.g. the variables HL, B_q, etc.). - (5) Function (F): has a value that can be computed from the other values in the model.(e.g. the term Σ HATg.Hg). - (6) Test (T): similar to a function but the result must be either true or false (e.g. a test to see if a constraint is satisfied).

-These model elements are related because (except for the primitive entities) each of the above groups of elements ("genera") is defined in terms of elements from one or more of the preceding groups.
-This observation leads to the graph in Figure 8 in which the arcs (conventionally directed from PE's towards TEST's) can be interpreted as "the tail item is used in the definition of the head item".
-The "Genus" graph in Figure 8 is one of two principal types of graphs used in Structured Modeling.
+SM models are specified in a rigorously defined syntax similar to a programming language.
+In a sense, SM can be thought of as a superset of an algebraic language, in which the data is defined by the PE's, CE's and A's and the algebraic statements by the VA's, F's and T's.
+These six model elements are related because (except for the primitive entities) each of the groups of elements ("genera") is defined in terms of elements from one or more of the preceding groups.
+This observation leads to the graph in Figure 10 in which the arcs (conventionally directed from PE's towards T's) can be interpreted as "the tail item is used in the definition of the head item".
+The "Genus" graph in Figure 10 is one of two principal types of graphs used in Structured Modeling.
 The other graph is a "Modular Tree" which depicts a hierarchical grouping of related element groups.
-A modular decomposition of the Farmer's Problem is indicated in Figure 8 but a Modular Tree is not shown.
+A Α modular decomposition of the Farmer's Problem is indicated in Figure 10 but a Modular Tree is not shown.

-Roughly speaking, the relationship between the items in Figure 5 and those in Figure 8 is as follows:
+Roughly speaking, the relationship between the A-C graphs in Figure 7 and the Genus graph in Figure 10 is as follows:

-- (1) The Sets (and sets that have single elements) of Figure 5 are the PEs in Figure 8. - (2) The Coefficients are the Fixed Attributes (FAs). - (3) The Activity Nodes are the Variable Attributes (VAs). - (4) Each link from a Constraint node to an Activity node in Figure 5 presents a term in the LP which is a Function (F) represented by a point in Figure 8. - (5) Each Constraint node in Figure 5 is replaced in Figure 8 by a Test node and one or more Function nodes (one of the Function nodes gathers all the terms in each constraint together to define the LHS of the constraint).
+- The Sets (including those with a single element) of Figure 7 are the PEs in Figure 10. - (2) The Coefficients are the Attributes (As). - (3) The Activity Nodes are the Variable Attributes (VAs). - (4) Each link from a Constraint node to an Activity node in Figure 7 represents a term in the LP.
+Terms (or summations of terms) can be represented by functions (F's) in Structured Modeling; these are shown as points in Figure 10. - (5) Each Constraint node in Figure 7 is replaced in Figure 10 by a Test node and one or more Function nodes (e.g. a Function node might gather together all the terms in a constraint to define its LHS).